spookey/full_power/readme.rst

 Welcome to that huge Object-Oriented Arduino Sketch.

-It is one elementary part of my home automation setup.
+It is the elementary part of my home automation setup.
 I use it to control my wireless power sockets.

 For more information visit the `project description`_.